processone/docs.ejabberd.im/content/admin/configuration.md

 `mod_register` module is enabled and LDAP server supports [`RFC 3062`][104].

-The `mod_vcard_ldap` module has its own optional parameters.
+This feature has its own optional parameters.
 The first group of parameters has the same meaning as the top-level LDAP parameters to set the authentication method: `ldap_servers`, `ldap_port`, `ldap_rootdn`, `ldap_password`, `ldap_base`, `ldap_uids`,